radian-software/straight.el/README.md

 by invoking [`M-x straight-get-recipe`][#user/interactive].

-If `straight-allow-recipe-inheritance` is non-nil, then you only need to specify the components of the recpie that you want to override.
+If `straight-allow-recipe-inheritance` is non-nil, then you only need to specify the components of the recipe that you want to override.
 All other components will still be looked up in the default recipe.
 In the example above, we are only interested in changing the `:fork` component.
 Therefore if `straight-allow-recipe-inheritance` is set,